jkk/cantata/README.md

 ## Playground Project

-A sample playground project, which uses a fleshed out version of the movie store schema, is available in the [cantata-sample](https://github.com/jkk/cantata-sample) repo.
+A playground project, which uses a fleshed out version of the movie store schema, is available in the __[cantata-sample](https://github.com/jkk/cantata-sample)__ repo.

 ## Quick Reference